davidiwezulu/GamePhysicsEngine/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact
-For any inquiries, please contact David Iwezulu at email@example.com.
+For any inquiries, please contact David Iwezulu at me@davidiwezulu.co.uk.
 ```

 ---